-Program Description: PA provides culturally competent, comprehensive mental health assessments to help parents and families access the correct interventions and supports to improve a young person’s mental health functioning at home, school and in the community.
+Program Description: Project Assist provides culturally competent, comprehensive mental health assessments to help parents and families access the correct interventions and supports to improve a young person’s mental health functioning at home, school and the community.

 Project Assist provides home-based mental health assessments and brief case management to infants, toddlers, and school age youth.

-- Referrals are accepted from Child Protection, Juvenile Justice, schools, and other community resources that work with children
+- Referrals are accepted from Child Protection, Juvenile Justice, schools, and other community agencies that work with children

 - Staff consult with Child Protection and Juvenile Probation to improve the quality of mental health services to high risk children and youth